Flows from Economy to Environment

 - Recording of mitigation measures (e.g., speed reductions, operational restrictions, noise barriers)

 Underwater noise measurement remains an emerging field with limited standardisation.
-The IMO has developed voluntary guidelines for reducing underwater noise from commercial shipping (MEPC.1/Circ.833), and several regional seas conventions have adopted noise monitoring indicators.
-Compilers may need to collaborate with marine scientists to develop appropriate noise indicators for their accounting area and should document the measurement methods used.
-For quality considerations regarding emerging indicators, see TG-0.7 Quality Assurance.
+The IMO has developed voluntary guidelines for reducing underwater noise from commercial shipping (MEPC.1/Circ.833)[37], and several regional seas conventions have adopted noise monitoring indicators—including EU MSFD Descriptor 11, which establishes a good environmental status criterion for ambient noise levels.
+Until a standardised acoustic unit is adopted internationally, compilers should use the following primary proxy indicators for NSO compilation:

 3.6.2 Light pollution

-Artificial light at night (ALAN) affects marine and coastal ecosystems, disrupting navigation, reproduction, and predator-prey relationships for marine species including sea turtles, seabirds, and coral spawning[30].
-Sources include:
+Artificial light at night affects marine and coastal ecosystems, disrupting navigation, reproduction, and predator-prey relationships for marine species including sea turtles, seabirds, and coral spawning[38].
+Sources include coastal urban lighting, offshore platform lighting, vessel lighting, and fishing operations using light attraction.

 3.6.3 Habitat disturbance

-Physical disturbance of marine habitats results from activities including:
+Physical disturbance of marine habitats results from activities summarised in Table 3.6.3 below.

-The SEEA Ecosystem Accounting framework addresses ecosystem modification and habitat disturbance as factors affecting ecosystem condition[27:1].
+The SEEA Ecosystem Accounting framework addresses ecosystem modification and habitat disturbance as factors affecting ecosystem condition[34:1].
 For ocean accounting, physical pressures should be recorded in terms of:

 - Area affected by disturbance type and economic activity